7 -- Reality Check

 It was time to leave Mars.

 from his secret mission to Zodanga.
 He had sent 17 Zodangan assassins to

-the bosom of the River Iss (figuratively speaking) and had now turned the mop-up
+the bosom of the River Iss (figuratively speaking) and had now turned the

-clung to his arm.
-He looked at her and smiled, "And Dejah tells me you've
+said, as Dejah clung to his arm.
+He looked at her and smiled, "And Dejah

-you want to stick around for a few days, see some more sights, soak up
+"Well, do you want to stick around for a few days, see some more sights,

-top shape in the stables.
+keeping things in top shape in the stables.
 And Uncle Charlie's horse will

 "I understand," said John Carter.

-way he explained it was easy for me to understand, although
+travel.
+The way he explained it was easy for me to understand, although

 There was a moment of extreme cold and utter darkness.

 Earth.
-I could tell it was the Earth because, not only did it look like the Earth, but
+I could tell it was the Earth because, not only did it look like

-tissue interrupted here and there by what I knew to be
+feel soft, human tissue interrupted here and there by what I knew to be

 It was Hanna.